-Our driver transfers you from the airport to your hotel, in the town of Usa River, just outside Arusha city.
-The lodge is set in leafy gardens, close to the Arusha National Park and Mount Meru.
+Our driver transfers you from the airport to the Meru View Lodge (or similar), in the town of Usa River, just outside Arusha city.
+The lodge is set in tropical gardens, close to the Arusha National Park and Mount Meru.

 Arriving at the comfortable lodge there is time for you to settle in and relax for the rest of the afternoon.
 Explore the lush gardens and take a swim in the pool or transfer to bustling Arusha city to experience some African culture and browse the markets.